Implementing the Disclosure (Scotland) Act 2020

 - employing people directly

-We're working with stakeholders as we prepare to implement the changes.
+We're working with stakeholders to help them with the changes.